 The Centre for Quantum Technologies has employed hundreds of scientists and trained tens of PhD students since it was established.
 Our former colleagues have since taken their skills into a variety of new roles.
 Many of our alumni continue in academic research, but others work across a wide range of industries.
 CQT alumni are found in banking, consulting, and in technical jobs, including data science and engineering.

-The charts give an overview of the next jobs for recent CQT alumni, summarising responses from 91 staff and students who left CQT in 2017, 2018 and 2019.
+The charts give an overview of the jobs for CQT alumni, summarising responses from 81 students who graduated from CQT in the years 2012 to 2021.

 Bridging academic research and industry with quantum know-how